julzaza/wildwitchherbs/_posts/2026-05-06-poison-as-protection.md

 - associated with protection against werewolves and shapeshifters
 - believed to repel what was “not fully human”

-In Himalayan and Chinese traditions, heavily processed aconite appeared in medicine—but raw, it was feared as a plant that could:
+In Himalayan and Chinese traditions, heavily processed aconite appeared in medicine.
+But raw, it was feared as a plant that could:

 - stop the heart
 - disrupt the spirit